 There has been a series of kidnappings in North Kivu in the area around Goma in addition to military operations against armed groups.
 You should be especially vigilant, consider travelling in convoy on trips outside Goma and Bukavu and avoid making any journeys that would involve travel after dark.

-The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are currently open between 06:00 and 18:00.
-Both borders are liable to short notice closure and you should not rely on them as a point of exit from the DRC.
+The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are currently open between 6am and 6pm.
+Both borders are liable to short notice closure and you shouldn’t rely on them as a point of exit from the DRC.
 The Ministry of Health in Rwanda has established new policies for every traveller, including health care workers and humanitarian volunteers, wishing to enter Rwanda from Ebola-affected areas of DRC.
 The policy mandates that you should provide advance notice of your intention to travel to Rwanda to the Rwandan Ministry of Health, and you will need to comply with quarantine procedures for a period of 21 days before onward travel within or through Rwanda is permitted.
 If you’re crossing regularly between Rwanda and the DRC you may encounter immigration difficulties if you haven’t regularised your residency status.
 There have been a number of security incidents in Lubumbashi and surrounding areas of Katanga, where the situation remains tense.